worashf/React-Todo-App/README.md

 # React-Todo-App

 > This project is created to demonistrate how to create react application.
-To learn react class compoent, events, fucntional componets and hooks.
+To learn react class component, events, functional components and hooks.

 ## Built With